laurolins/nanocube/README.md

 We can now use the *sliding window* option `-v <number>` to indicate we are only interested in the most recent records in time.
-For example if we have the data binned in hours we might use the option `-v 24` we indicate we are only interested in the most recent record and the records that are at most 24 hours older than that record.
-In practice we might keep even older records but not older than 48 hours (or twice the sliding window size requested.
+For example if we have the data binned in hours we might use the option `-v 24` to keep a 1-day sliding window of data relative to the time bin of the most recent record that was streamed into the nanocube.
+In order to have a simple and efficient implementation we guarantee that all records in the sliding window range are in the nanocube, but there might also be older records in the nanocube.
+These older records that might exceed the lenght of the sliding window, cannot exceed twice the size of the sliding window.
+In our example, there cannot be records that are >48h older than the most recent record in the nanocube.

-This option is interesting for the use cases where we are only interested in the most recent records and we don't want or cannot afford to store all the records that are being streamed into the nanocube.

 **(Note)** Make sure you have enough temporal resolution for your